browserengineering/book/book/styles.md

     return rules
 ```

 Once again, let's pause to think about error handling.
-First, when
+First, when we
-we're parsing a CSS rule and call `body`, we want it to stop when it
+call `body` while parsing CSS, we need it to stop when it reaches a
-reaches a closing brace:
+closing brace:

 ``` {.python indent=4}
 def body(self):